tc39/notes/es7/2015-11/nov-19.md

 }
 ```

-JH: It’s bad.
+JH: It's bad.

-WH: I can see that it’s bad.
+WH: I can see that it's bad.
 But which particular bad thing happens if someone does this?

 AsyncIterable has a natural way to handle this, as they are more "pull" based.
-Observable can’t really do this.
+Observable can't really do this.

-JH: I see Observable as a better event target, no syntax and this problem isn’t an issue.
+JH: I see Observable as a better event target, no syntax and this problem isn't an issue.

 YK: should this be a DOM proposal

-DD: it is unclear, it isn’t unclear
+DD: it is unclear, it isn't unclear

 DH: a test, does it make sense in node?